example42/puppet-playground/README.md

       ./play setup example42

-  This initializes the modules dir with the Example42 NextGen modules, directly cloned from GitHub.
+  This initializes the modules dir with the Example42 modules set, directly cloned from GitHub.

 **4** - If you want to **test your own modules** just place them in the modules dir, one module per directory, as you would do in your puppet master.